CurveDocs/curve-docs/docs/crvUSD/pegkeeper.md

 ### `apply_new_receiver`
 !!! description "`PegKeeper.apply_new_receiver():`"

-    Function to apply the new receiver of the PegKeeper's profit.
+    Function to apply the new receiver address of the PegKeeper's profit.

     Emits: `ApplyNewReceiver`